-During classes the students do not need to take any notes and can make full use of their time in the classroom to understand the lesson, as the teacher's presentation on the interactive board is simultaneously shared on their devices, through an online platform used.
+During classes the students do not need to take any notes and can devote the whole of their time in the classroom to understanding the lesson, as the teacher's presentation on the interactive board is simultaneously shared on their devices, through an online platform used.

 When the students complete their homework they have to submit it electronically through the online platform to the teacher, who immediately has access to it and can review it, make corrections, suggestions and use it for his overall assessment of the students performance during the term.
-This makes the student work a lot more promptly and to a better level of quality and also allows the teacher to assess the student more objectively and to substantially help the improvement of the student's possible weaknesses.
+This makes the student work a lot more promptly and to a better level of quality and also allows the teacher to assess the student more objectively and to substantially help the student improve in possible areas of weakness.

-All that the student needs to carry to school is their touch-screen device, where everything is safely and neatly stored.
-Being paperless reflects respect for our environment and relieves the student from carrying a heavily loaded bag to school, everyday.
+All that the students need to carry to school is their touch-screen device, where everything is safely and neatly stored.
+Being paperless reflects respect for our environment and relieves the student from carrying a heavily loaded bag to school every day.

 Approval by Examination Boards